dwyl/learn-hapi/README.md

 [**Joi**](https://github.com/hapijs/joi) is the validation library built by the same team as Hapi.
-Most people use Joi with Hapi, but given that it is a separate module, plenty of people no use Joi independently;
+Most people use Joi with Hapi, but given that it is a separate module, plenty of people use Joi independently;
 its well worth checking it out!

 A simple example: